Potholes can cause problems to all kinds of road users. For cyclists in particular, they can be incredibly dangerous.

 A pothole is a defect in the road, which is predominantly caused by water and traffic.
 The presence of water in the soil structure beneath the road, causes the surface of the road to weaken and expand.

 The responsibility of the repair of potholes lie with the local Highways Authority, this will usually be a county, city or borough council.
 However, councils do not have a duty to immediately fix every defect in the road, as it could be that they were unaware of the problem.
+Each council follows their own set of guidelines in relation to pothole repairs and the exact protocol can vary.

 The cyclist in this matter was injured when his bicycle wheel went down a pothole in the road.
 The cyclist was thrown from his bicycle and landed on the ground hitting his left arm and leg.